 - 16. All complete building permit applications filed under the old by-laws shall be processed in accordance with the old by-laws - 17.
 All complete planning applications filed under the old by-laws can be assessed for building permits under the old by-law within 2 years - 18.
-All minor variances and provisional consents approved and acted upon over a 3 year period before the new by-law comes into effect do not have to comply with the new by-law.
-If provisional consent lapses, a new application is required and must comply with new by-law
+All minor variances approved and built prior to the approval of the new by-law be deemed to conform with the new by-law.
+It is further recommended that all minor variances and provisional consents approved over a three year period before the new by-law comes into effect do not have to comply with the provisions of the new zoning by-law provided that: - i) A building permit for the approved minor variance has been applied for within three years of the approval of new the by-law - ii) A certificate of severance has been issued within three years of the approval of the new by-law If the requirements of this transition clause are not met then approval of the minor variance and provisional consent shall lapse and a new application is required under the new by-law